Code-Institute-Submissions/mtopircean-project1/README.md

 #### IDE:
-1. GitHub: mainly to deploy workspace, website and store database, but used to write small pieces of code and deploy the 404 page
+1. GitHub: mainly to deploy workspace, website and store database, but used to write small pieces of code and deploy the 404 page.
-2. CodeAnywhere: support to write code and deploy via git to GitHub
+2. CodeAnywhere: support to write code and deploy via git to GitHub.
-3. GitPod: support to write code and deploy via git to GitHub
+3. GitPod: support to write code and deploy via git to GitHub.

 #### Other:
-1. Pexels: support with photo data
+1. Pexels: support with photo data.
-2. Font Awesome: support with icon for logo and social media icon
+2. Font Awesome: support with icon for logo and social media icon.
-3. Google Font: support with font used for the website text
+3. Google Font: support with font used for the website text.
-4. Youtube: video`s in media section deployed as iframes with Youtube code
+4. Youtube: video`s in media section deployed as iframes with Youtube code.
-5. Google Maps: maps in contact section deployed as iframes with Google Maps code
+5. Google Maps: maps in contact section deployed as iframes with Google Maps code.
-6. Balsamiq: support with wireframe creation
+6. Balsamiq: support with wireframe creation.
-7. Google DevTools: support with CSS styling, troubleshouting and responsive design development
+7. Google DevTools: support with CSS styling, troubleshouting and responsive design development.
-8. Lighthouse: performance testing
+8. Lighthouse: performance testing .
-9. W3C Spell Checker: spelling checks
+9. W3C Spell Checker: spelling checks.
-10. WAVE Web Accessibility Evaluation Tools: for accessibility evaluation
+10. WAVE Web Accessibility Evaluation Tools: for accessibility evaluation.
-11. CSS Validation Service: for CSS code evaluation and troubleshouting
+11. CSS Validation Service: for CSS code evaluation and troubleshouting.
-12. W3C Markup Validation Service: for HTML code evaluation and troubleshouting
+12. W3C Markup Validation Service: for HTML code evaluation and troubleshouting.
 ## Design
 The general design idea was to:
-* Maintain a clean direction with clearly identifiable and accesible areas even when resizing into small screen areas; this was considered in order to address also the different age profiles of the audience
+* Maintain a clean direction with clearly identifiable and accesible areas even when resizing into small screen areas; this was considered in order to address also the different age profiles of the audience.
-* Inspire a religious theme through proper use of fonts, colors and images
+* Inspire a religious theme through proper use of fonts, colors and images.
-* High impactfull hero image in order to highlight the size of community and the extremly beautifull enviorement used for service
+* High impactfull hero image in order to highlight the size of community and the extremly beautifull enviorement used for service.
-* Use a cusomizeble design proposal that can resize into smaller sizes without creating a high level of complexity
+* Use a cusomizeble design proposal that can resize into smaller sizes without creating a high level of complexity.

 #### Wireframes
 In order to support development, wireframes where created for each individual page in Balsamiq.